Use Email message filtering and correlation to specify which emails are tracked

 By default, the Email messages in response to email option is enabled.
 Correlation occurs after an email message is filtered.
 System administrators can turn off all message tracking for a particular user by setting Incoming Email under Synchronization Method to None on the Mailbox form.

 Email correlation is set on the Email tab of the System Settings page and can be enabled or disabled for the entire organization.
-Model-driven apps in Dynamics 365 uses two kinds of correlation, tracking tokens and smart matching.
+Customer engagement apps uses two kinds of correlation, tracking tokens and smart matching.
 By default, both correlation types are enabled.

 Tracking tokens are the only supported correlation method that can be used when you use Dynamics 365 for Outlook connected to an SMTP server and send email to a non-Exchange recipient.
 In this situation, if tracking tokens are not enabled, then correlation events, such as the automatically creating records based on the regarding object, may not work.

-How model-driven apps in Dynamics 365 uses conversations to track emails
+How customer engagement apps uses conversations to track emails

 Use Exchange conversations to increase the probability for email identification and matching.
 Exchange groups together related email and assigns them an id (conversation id), to identify emails that are part of one conversation.

-In the Configure folder-level tracking and email correlation area, click Use correlation to track email conversations.
+In the Configure folder-level tracking and email correlation area, turn on Use correlation.

-If checked, this option uses the conversation id to identify all the emails that replied to a tracked email.
+If enabled, this option uses the conversation id to identify all the emails that replied to a tracked email.

-How model-driven apps in Dynamics 365 associates email addresses with records
+How customer engagement apps associates email addresses with records

-When model-driven apps in Dynamics 365 tracks an email, it associates the email address to a record within model-driven apps in Dynamics 365.
+When customer engagement apps tracks an email, it associates the email address to a record within customer engagement apps.
 The contents of the email From field can only be associated with one record.
-If there are duplicate records within model-driven apps in Dynamics 365 with the same email address, the contents of the email From field will resolve to the first active record in the following order:
+If there are duplicate records within customer engagement apps with the same email address, the contents of the email From field will resolve to the first active record in the following order:

 - Business unit